HighInBC/SolderOven/hardware/rev_f/README.md

-Warning, this board is not tested.
+Warning, this board revision has faults.
 Do not order.

 Ordered from OSHPark for testing on 2016-08-05